vanCapelleRob/scripts/QuickNotes/README.md

 > ./qn_installer in your home directory

-I don't know why but on manjaro use
+I don't know why but on manjaro use (not yet tested)

 > sudo sh qn_installer your_login_name